-Hundreds of hotel workers go on strike at a casino near the Las Vegas Strip
+Hundreds of hospitality workers are on strike at a casino near the Las Vegas Strip

-The strike at Virgin Hotels Las Vegas marks the first open-ended strike in 22 years for the Culinary Workers Union, the largest labor union in Nevada, with about 60,000 members.
+The work stoppage at Virgin Hotels Las Vegas marks the first open-ended strike in 22 years for the Culinary Workers Union, the largest labor union in Nevada, with about 60,000 members.

-Workers at the casino also walked off the job for 48 hours earlier this year as negotiations escalated, hoping to pressure Virgin Hotels to agree to a new five-year deal with increased wages and better benefits.
+Workers at the casino also walked off the job for two days earlier this year as negotiations escalated, hoping to pressure Virgin Hotels to agree to a new five-year deal with higher wages and better benefits.

-Housekeepers, cocktail and food servers, porters and bellhops were among those on the picket line Friday outside the hotel-casino, which was formerly the Hard Rock Las Vegas.
+Housekeepers, porters, bellhops and servers picketed outside the hotel-casino, which was formerly the Hard Rock Las Vegas.

-It comes exactly a year after casinos up and down the Strip narrowly avoided tens of thousands of hospitality workers walking off the job on the weekend the city was set to host its first Formula One race on the famous boulevard.
-But agreements were reached just before the union’s deadline for a strike, giving workers a roughly 32% salary increase over the life of the contract, including a 10% bump in pay in the first year.
+The strike comes a year after casinos up and down the Strip narrowly avoided tens of thousands of hospitality workers walking off the job on the weekend the city was set to host its first Formula One race on the famous boulevard.
+But agreements were reached just before the union’s strike deadline, giving workers a roughly 32% salary increase over the life of the contract, including a 10% bump in pay in the first year.

 After the breakthrough deals last November, the Culinary Union quickly reached similar agreements for the rest of its members at major hotel-casinos on the Strip, downtown and at off-Strip properties — with the exception of Virgin Hotels.
 The contracts on the Strip alone cover more than 40,000 workers.

 Bethany Khan, a spokesperson for the union, said Virgin Hotels is the “final holdout.”
-The union’s contract covering about 700 employees there expired in June.
+The union’s contract covering about 700 employees there expired last June.

-While Friday’s walkout is far smaller in scale than the strikes planned for last year on the Strip, disruptions are still likely because of Virgin Hotels’ location.
-The 1,500-room property is just off the Strip and along a common route to the tourist corridor from the city’s international airport.
+Although Friday’s walkout is far smaller than the strikes planned for last year on the Strip, disruptions are still likely at the 1,500-room property.
+The union says “24/7 picket lines” will be in place during the strike around the property located just off the Strip and along a common route to the tourist corridor from the city’s international airport.

 Culinary Union members last went on strike in 2002 for 10 days at the Golden Gate hotel-casino in downtown Las Vegas.